First Alert Forecast: a couple of big cold snaps are coming

 Temperatures will plummet to frosty or freezing territory Friday night.
-The National Weather Service has already hoisted Freeze Watches for our inland counties.
+The National Weather Service has hoisted Freeze Warnings for our inland counties.
 Please look to your WECT Weather App for any related alerts and plan to take precautions for sensitive plants and pets through the weekend.

+Temperatures will moderate back into the 60s and even close to 70 Sunday and for Veterans Day Monday.

 A second cold front is likely to arrive by Tuesday and will almost certainly have passed by Wednesday.
 Keep a coat at-the-ready and watch for possibly more frost or freeze bulletins.